uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/named_requirements/mutexes/rw_mutex.rst

 .. cpp:function:: bool RWM::scoped_lock::upgrade_to_writer()

     Changes a reader lock to a writer lock.
-Return ``false`` if lock was released and reacquired. ``true`` otherwise, including if the lock was already a writer lock.
+Returns ``false`` if lock was released and reacquired.
+Otherwise, returns ``true``, including the case when the lock was already a writer lock.

 .. cpp:function:: bool RWM::scoped_lock::downgrade_to_reader()

     Changes a writer lock to a reader lock.
-Return ``false`` if lock was released and reacquired. ``true`` otherwise, including if the lock was already a reader lock.
+Returns ``false`` if lock was released and reacquired.
+OTherwise, returns ``true``, including the case when the lock was already a reader lock.

 Like the `Mutex` requirement, `ReaderWriterMutex` also requires a set of traits to be defined.

 .. cpp:member:: static constexpr bool M::is_rw_mutex

-    True if mutex is reader-writer mutex; false otherwise.
+    True if mutex is a reader-writer mutex; false, otherwise.

 .. cpp:member:: static constexpr bool M::is_recursive_mutex

-    True if mutex is recursive mutex; false otherwise.
+    True if mutex is a recursive mutex; false, otherwise.

 .. cpp:member:: static constexpr bool M::is_fair_mutex

-    True if mutex is fair; false otherwise.
+    True if mutex is fair; false, otherwise.

-The following table summarizes the library classes that model the `ReaderWriterMutex` requirement and provided gurantees.
+The following table summarizes the library classes that model the `ReaderWriterMutex` requirement and provided guarantees.

-.. table:: Provided gurantees for Mutexes that model the ReaderWriterMutex requirement
+.. table:: Provided guarantees for Mutexes that model the ReaderWriterMutex requirement

     ============================= ============ =============
     .                             **Fair**     **Reentrant**